rome/tools/website/src/_includes/docs/philosophy.md

 This list includes general ethos the project should abide by.
 This list is not comprehensive.
 Some of these are obvious but are stated for completeness.

-### Project Management

-- **Set clear expectations.** Make project intent and decisions known well in advance.
-Nothing should be a surprise.
-- **Transparency.** No back-channel project management.
-Project conversation and decisions will take place only on public forums such as GitHub, the Rome Discord, and Twitter.
-The only exception to this is moderation decisions which will be strictly done in private.

 ### Technical

 - **Errors should suggest fixes and hints where possible.** These should be inferred and filtered from usage to reduce surfacing irrelevant and unhelpful messages.